shakacode/bootstrap-loader/CONTRIBUTING.md

 ```

 ## Using the Local Library for Development
-The examples directories have a npm script: `npm run install-local`.
+The examples directories have a yarn script: `yarn run install-local`.
 Please use that for testing the example directories.

-#### npm link
+#### yarn link
-We can use the `npm link` feature in our development process if we reference full paths to our loader in webpack's config: `bootstrap-loader/lib/bootstrap.loader?extractStyles&configFilePath=${__dirname}/.bootstraprc!bootstrap-loader/no-op.js`.
-In order for this library to find the expected `bootstrap` version, you must also `npm link` the expected `bootstrap` and `extract-text-webpack-plugin` (assuming you are passing `extractStyles` to `boostrap.loader` e.g. `...
+We can use the `yarn link` feature in our development process if we reference full paths to our loader in webpack's config: `bootstrap-loader/lib/bootstrap.loader?extractStyles&configFilePath=${__dirname}/.bootstraprc!bootstrap-loader/no-op.js`.
+In order for this library to find the expected `bootstrap` version, you must also `yarn link` the expected `bootstrap` and `extract-text-webpack-plugin` (assuming you are passing `extractStyles` to `boostrap.loader` e.g. `...
   bootstrap.loader?extractStyles&...`) versions from your project's `node_modules` directory to your clone of this library.

 #### Installing locally
-More often than not, `npm link` will not work.
+More often than not, `yarn link` will not work.
 Maybe you did not set the sibling directories of `bootstrap` and `extract-text-webpack plugin`?

-If `npm link` doesn't work for you, just install `bootstrap-loader` locally:
+If `yarn link` doesn't work for you, just install `bootstrap-loader` locally:

 ```
 cd my-test-project
-npm install --save-dev ../path/to/local/bootstrap-loader
+yarn add --save-dev ../path/to/local/bootstrap-loader
 ```

 Note that if you install `bootstrap-loader` locally, you have to re-install it on every change.
 Yes.
 Very inconvenient!